What are Alaska Criminal Records?

-What Are Parole Information in Alaska?
+What is Parole Information in Alaska?

-What Are Alaska Probation Records?
+What are Alaska Probation Records?

-What Are Alaska Juvenile Criminal Records?
+What are Alaska Juvenile Criminal Records?

 Juvenile records may contain information such as the name and description of the youth, information on the crime committed, fingerprint, and other information that are permissible by law to appear on a juvenile’s record.
-Juvenile criminal records are generally held as confidential except in cases where the juvenile is subject to dual sentencing and Alaska statute permits disclosure of juvenile records when the minor is at least 13 years of age and has committed certain offenses including
+Juvenile criminal records are generally held as confidential except in cases where the juvenile is subject to dual sentencing and Alaska statute permits disclosure of juvenile records when the minor is at least 13 years of age and has committed certain offenses including:

 - A crime against a person may be categorized as a felony